-On July 21, 2006, some 106 years after the opening of the Kyoto Hosei School, the Ritsumeikan Charter was established to ensure that those connected to the Ritsumeikan Academy share the Academy's mission and philosophy, and disseminate it to society at large.
-The Charter is mentioned at the opening of this chapter, and its significance and content are explained in sections 1 to 3.
+On July 21, 2006, some 106 years after the opening of the Kyoto Hosei School, the Ritsumeikan Charter was established to articulate the missions and basic operational directions of the Ritsumeikan Academy.
+The Charter is mentioned at the opening of part I of this chapter, and its significance and content is explained in sections 1 to 3.

-In October 2007, the Ritsumeikan Academy also adopted a "communication mark" designed to "unite the spirit" of all people associated with Ritsumeikan.
+In October 2007 the Ritsumeikan Academy also adopted a "communication mark" designed to "unite the spirit" of all people associated with Ritsumeikan.
 This mark is utilized by Ritsumeikan to strengthen communication with wider society.

-The concept behind this mark is the ideal of student development expressed through these words in the Ritsumeikan Charter: "Ritsumeikan will foster learning and the development of individual talents in order to nurture just and ethical global citizens."
+The concept behind this mark is the ideal of student development expressed in the Ritsumeikan Charter in the words: "Ritsumeikan will foster learning and the development of individual talents in order to nurture just and ethical global citizens."
 Art director Akiyama Gugi has encapsulated this ideal in a capital letter "R" for Ritsumeikan, designed in a gothic font to add a sense of robustness and reliability.
+The mark adheres to the "golden ratio" (8:5 vertical to horizontal) that is said to lend aesthetic stability, and expresses a contemporary, refined image.